daniestevez/gr-satellites/docs/source/satyaml.rst

 * ``SMOG-P RA``, Repeat-Accumulate FEC as used by SMOG-P and ATL-1

+* ``SMOG-1 RA``, Repeat-Accumulate FEC as used by SMOG-1.
+The difference with ``SMOG-P RA`` is a longer 48 bit syncword (instead of 16 bit) and the inclusion of a CRC-16 ARC to check frame integrity.

 * ``SMOG-P Signalling``, custom signalling frames as used by SMOG-P and ATL-1

+* ``SMOG-1 Signalling``, custom signalling frames as used by SMOG-1.
+The difference with ``SMOG-P Signalling`` is the addition of a different PRBS to mark transitions to TX mode.

 * ``OPS-SAT``, custom framing used by OPS-SAT, which consists of AX.25 frames with CCSDS Reed-Solomon codewords as payload